Immortal Beings

 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord

-In one line of thinking, it leads to a person going on a wild goose chase to seek this immortality, as the heaviness of their mortality starts to sink in.
+In one line of thinking, it leads to a person going on an eternal chase to seek spiritual ascension as a way to achieve immortality over these death and life cycles, as the heaviness of one’s own mortality starts to sink in.
 In the other line of thought, the acceptance of being immortal and having endless time means that you can mess up more often than not, and can sway one into spiritual slumber, because the only thing being asked of you is to flow with the current of the universe itself.
-There is no moral basis other than “vibrating high” in new age circles, with the idea that feeling fear will only cause one to vibrate low.
-This leads to spiritual bypassing, which involves using spiritual explanations to dismiss or avoid complicated emotions or psychological issues.
-What happens then is the use of flowery spiritual language to numb these “undesirable” feelings, leading to a lack of compassion, and often to
+There is no moral basis or value system ascribed to these spiritual practices other than “vibrating high” in new age circles, with the idea that feeling fear will only cause one to vibrate low.

 Then Jesus wept.